Walter Rauff: Advisor to the regime in Chile

-From 1958 to 1963, Rauff worked for the Federal Intelligence Service of West Germany (Bundesnachrichtendienst or BND), and earned 70,000 DM from the agency.
-To cover up his South-American spy activity, he acted as export manager and agent for Importadora Goldmann, a company in Santiago de Chile.
-His contact was Wilhelm Beissner, aka Bertram, a paymaster for BND, who knew Rauff since the time when both of them were employed in the Reich Security Main Office.
-He was warned (and removed from the BND) before his detention in Chile.
-Nevertheless, he was able to partially recover the lawyer's fees from the BND for an amount of 3,200 DM.
-He was also given 15,000 DM for the start-up of a new company.
-Initially the recruitment of the well-travelled Rauff seemed promising.
-Instead his reports turned out to be worthless for the most part.
-Rauff was dismissed from the BND in October 1962, although some lines of communication remained open until July 1963.
+Between 1958 and 1963, Rauff was employed by the Federal Intelligence Service of West Germany (Bundesnachrichtendienst or BND) and received 70,000 DM from the agency.
+To conceal his activities as a spy in South America, he posed as an export manager and agent for Importadora Goldmann, a company in Santiago, Chile.
+His point of contact within the BND was Wilhelm Beissner, also known as Bertram, who served as a paymaster for the BND and had known Rauff since their time working together in the Reich Security Main Office.
+Rauff was eventually warned and removed from the BND before his arrest in Chile.
+However, he managed to recover some legal fees from the BND, totaling 3,200 DM.
+Additionally, he received 15,000 DM to start a new business.

+Initially, the recruitment of Rauff appeared promising due to his extensive travels, but his reports ultimately proved to be of little value.
 He was evaluated as "untrustworthy" (charakterlich äußerst unzuverlässig), "intriguer" (er konspirierte nach allen Seiten), and "drunkard" (eng mit dem Alkohol befreundet).
+As a result, Rauff was dismissed from the BND in October 1962, although some communication channels remained open until July 1963.

-In 1960, he visited Germany in order to claim his pension for the time which he had served in the Reichsmarine, and he had no trouble with the German authorities.
+In 1960, Rauff made a trip to Germany, in order to claim his pension for the time which he had served in the Reichsmarine, and he had no trouble with the German authorities.
+In 1998, Germany passed a law outlawing the payment of World War II pensions to Nazis.

 In December 1962, he was arrested by Chilean authorities after Germany requested his extradition, but he was freed by a Chilean Supreme Court decision five months later in 1963 on the grounds that his crimes had been committed too long ago.
 Salvador Allende's election as Chilean president in 1970 did not change the situation.
 In a friendly letter to Nazi hunter Simon Wiesenthal, Allende wrote that he could not reverse the Supreme Court's 1963 decision.